-Unfortunately, environmental protection is being squeezed out by climate science denial, the financial heft of the fossil fuel industry, and limited governmental resources.
-At the same time, spending on storm damage continues to climb as American cities are targeted by more powerful storms and sea-level rise.
+Unfortunately, environmental protection is being squeezed out by climate science denial supported by the financial heft of the fossil fuel industry, and limited.
+At the same time, spending on storm damage continues to climb as more powerful storms and sea-level rise become the norm.
 We can either make the smart move and invest in preserving our environment now or pay much more for our negligence later.
 Our state already has some of the strongest environmental laws and programs in the country, but we can still do more.
 As a State Representative, I enjoy being able to identify a problem and step up with legislation.

 Serving in the role of Vice Chair of the Health Care Financing Committee for one session allowed me to appreciate the need for control of costs, which are budget-busters at every level of government, while preserving the level of care for those in need.
 Everyone deserves access to high-quality, affordable healthcare, and we should all be proud to live in a state that was a pioneer in bipartisan universal insurance coverage.
 As two diametrically opposed ideologies approach a showdown on the national stage, political leaders in Massachusetts must recommit ourselves to the principles that everyone, regardless of preexisting conditions or ability to pay, should have access to quality affordable health care.